MV10/monkey-hi-hat/unreleased_changes.md

 ### About this TO-DO list

-I will not accept a PR which alters this file (other than my own, obviously).
+I will not accept a PR which alters this file.

-However, if you see something that interests you and you want to tackle it, please open an Issue and we'll discuss the details.
+If you see something that interests you, open an Issue to discuss the details.

 Don't assume anything here is working or will be available in some future release.
 Previously this was not pushed to the repo, but since I'd hate to lose it, I added it to source control.
 It describes things I've only done locally so far, or unreleased changes, ideas, plans, wishlist items, and so on.

-### Release Process

-* Verify `mhh\version.txt` matches release number
-* Verify `install\Installer.cs` has current release number (in all 3 places)
-* If ffmpeg or dotnet was updated (rare), modify those download URLs
-* Add any version-based config changes to `install\ConfigHelper.cs`
-* Build install.exe release build, rename `install-x-x-x.exe` (x-x-x is version)
-* Publish mhh release build
-* Copy monkey-see-monkey-do release build to mhh publish directory
-* Archive publish directory into `mhh-app-x-x-x.zip` (x-x-x is version)
-* Archive Volt's Lab files into `mhh-content-x-x-x.zip`
-* If ffmpeg was updated, create a new `mhh-ffmpeg-x-x-x.zip` (use ffmpeg version)
-* Rename the app and content zips to a .bin extension
-* Push app and content .bin files to mv10.github.io repo in /assets/misc
-* Update readme etc, push changes
-* Create new release tag, upload install-x-x-x.exe and manual-setup
-* Update release history, wiki, etc.
-* Update pinned release tracker: https://github.com/MV10/monkey-hi-hat/issues/3

 ### Version and Changelog